-- Gas struts contain highly pressurised nitrogen gas
+- They contain highly pressurised nitrogen gas and oil.

-Internal pressures are typically in the range of 1700 to 15200 kPa, (250 to 2200 psi) and are carefully calculated to provide the level of assistance required for the particular application.
+- Internal pressures are typically in the range of 1700 to 15200 kPa, (250 to 2200 psi) and are calculated to provide the level of assistance required for the application.

-Struts can generally be re-gassed and there are a number of specialist operators providing this service.
+Struts can often be re-gassed and there are specialist operators providing this service.
 Check the Yellow Pages for one in your area.
 Alternatively, replacement struts are readily available, either as genuine or aftermarket parts.

 Gas struts are generally very safe if handled appropriately.
-However like any high pressure storage device there are certain risks that need to be considered.
+However, like any high pressure storage device there are certain risks.
 Deaths and significant injuries have resulted from inappropriate handling.

 - Gas struts should be protected against over-extension, side loading and excessive heat.

-- Do not weld or apply heat to struts or adjacent areas as they may explode.
+- Do not weld or apply heat to struts - they may explode.

-- Do not dispose of gas struts in fires due to the risk of explosion.
+- Do not dispose of gas struts in fires -they may explode.

-- Maintain a safe distance from burning vehicles due to the risk posed by exploding struts.
+- Maintain a safe distance from burning – its struts may explode.